rudrab06/Project-on-Multi-Resolution-Time-Series-Transformer-for-Long-Term-forcasting/README.md

 # Multi-resolution Time-Series Transformer for Long-term Forecasting (MTST). [arxiv](https://arxiv.org/pdf/2311.04147.pdf)
-This paper has been accepted at AISTATS 2024.
+This paper has been accepted at AISTATS 2024. this code is the debugged code for this paper( you can read this paper but you wont be able to directly run the code as the there are some bugs and error)

 ## Getting Started